-- 3. Never use an extension cord.
-Use of an improper cord could damage the charger, or cause a fire or electrical shock. - 4.
+- •Connect charger to the power supply ONLY AFTER you connect charger to the battery. - •Never connect or disconnect charger from battery while there is power to the charger. - 3.
+Never use an extension cord.
+Use of an improper cord could damage the charger or cause a fire or electrical shock. - 4.
+Do not use charger if it has been dropped or damaged. - 5.
 A battery emits explosive hydrogen gas during charging.
-To reduce the risk of fire or explosion: - Make sure area is well vented.
-Never charge battery in a closed-in area. - · Never smoke or allow a spark, flame or high heat near battery during changing. - Never allow metal tools or chair parts to make direct contact across both battery terminals. - 5.
+To reduce the risk of fire or explosion: - •Make sure area is well vented.
+Never charge battery in a closed-in area. - •Never smoke or allow a spark, flame or high heat near battery during charging. - •Never allow metal tools or chair parts to make direct contact across both battery terminals. - 6.
 Never look directly into cells when charging battery.